ProdigSun/ProdigSunDev/README.md

 - 💞️ I’m looking to collaborate on anything, really, let me help you!
 - 📫 How to reach me: here!

-I'm interested in helping in open projects, to further develop the open software community.
+I'm interested in helping in open source projects, to further develop the software community.
 Eager to learn new things!